 - fresh thyme, optional

-- Remove the pan from the oven.
-Carefully transfer the tarts to a tray and allow the cheese to cool for 5 minutes before adding the jam.
-Once the tarts have cooled, finish them with half a teaspoon of blackberry jam on top of the brie, and garnish with a fresh blackberry.
-Serve.
+- Step 4: Add the jam and berries.
+Once the tarts have cooled, add half a teaspoon of blackberry jam to the top of the melted brie, and garnish with a fresh blackberry.